gnomeby/swiss-system-chess-tournament/README.md

 #### Features:
 * Setup players
+* Setup tournaments
+* View tournament information

 #### Problems:
 * How to store players for game?
 One record or two record?

 #### TODO:
 * Disable edit/delete if player have one finished game
+* Disable delete if tournament have any round